 Yet to continue a relationship to a person or a path, we have to be able to make the transition when we are not just carried along by material emotion based on a kind of illusion, but rather choose to continue out of duty and deeper realization.
 This is where the concept of "Love is a choice" comes from, which is spoken about in many books.
 This means we choose to be loving even when we might not feel the intensity of love as we might have before.
 When we are infatuated with a person, i.e., "fallen in love", the logical and fear parts of the brain shut down.
 This explains why people may do crazy things or take incredible risks for "love".
 Any reason we come to Krishna is a good reason, but eventually, we have to understand our path, and the standard of pure, materially unmotivated devotion.

 To persevere on the path of devotion requires continual study of the scriptures and realization of their meaning through years of selfless service and prayer.
-It can be easy to think we are way more advanced then we actually are.
+It can be easy to think we're much more advanced then we actually are.
 The material ego wants to feel inflated and special, and this is much easier to do when we are alone.
 When we are around other devotees, however, we may become aware of our tendency to criticize, and put others down.
-We may see some devotee whom we don't like (i.e. their conditioning) and notice all their shortcomings.
+We may see some devotee who we don't like (i.e. their conditioning) and notice all their shortcomings.
 Hopefully we can reflect on what this means.

 Our challenge is to be able to step back and look at our own conditioning--our reaction to them says more about us than them.
 Is our critical attitude really the symptom of a devotee?
 Are we like the fly looking for sores, or the bee looking for the nectar?
 Are we really that advanced?
 Even if we may be relatively more advanced--at least superficially, or externally since it is quite difficult to know someone's heart--we can remember Krishna's eternal associates, which puts our position into perspective.
 And if we were spiritually advanced, we wouldn't be focused on seeing another's deficiencies.

-For devotees of Krishna, we pray to always feel exclusively dependent on the mercy of the Lord, our guru and the devotees.
+For devotees of Krishna, we pray to always feel exclusively dependent on the mercy of the Lord.
 This will carry us to Krishna, or to more and more love and service for him, life after life, into eternity.
 We are mercy cases, not the greatest or the least.
 We are insignificant souls, who by mercy are gradually becoming happy to serve Krishna and the devotees, to hear and chant about him, and in making gradual spiritual progress toward the love of our life, Shri Krishna.
 This is our life's aspiration.